dbutler12/LZW-Encoding/README.md

 # LZW-Encoding
 Library for LZW Encoder and Decoder

 Example main file included.
+Use Make to compile using example.c

-Make library files first, then link to example file using: gcc -o lzw example.c -L./lzwLib -llzw
+Self compile, if wanting to link this library into your own file. cd into lzwLib and call Make to compile library files first, then link to example file using: gcc -o lzw example.c -L./lzwLib -llzw